 Among the other things that we liked about the camera, the solar power capacity is also one.
 Besides, the camera gives you useful information strips about the day, time, and even the moon phase: useful for deer hunting.
 All in all, it makes a great entry-level option as a trail camera, and we love it!

 see the unboxing and video reviews

-Second, on the list as the best cellular trail camera is from Stealth Cam.
+Second, on the list of the best cellular trail camera is Stealth Cam.
 You will find it in the color Camo.
 This has better features, which will be preferable if you are an advanced hunter, that is on the hunt for some next-level performance.